 We know that the decision to sell your municipal system or partner with Aqua is important, and we’re sure you have questions.
-Below are some of the water privatization FAQs we receive.
-If you have additional questions related to Aqua, our water company, private water and wastewater services, or would like to learn more about a partnership with Aqua, please contact us.
+Below are some of the FAQs we receive.
+If you have additional questions related to Aqua, our water company, water and wastewater services, or would like to learn more about a partnership with Aqua, please contact us.

 Do you have the capacity to serve my project?

 As one of the largest publicly traded water utilities in the U.S., Aqua has the ability to finance acquisitions that many smaller companies cannot support.
-We have a proven track record of working with both private and municipal systems of all scopes and sizes.
+We have a proven track record of working with systems of all scopes and sizes.
 Contact us today to discuss your needs and learn how Aqua can help.

 How many municipal systems do you operate?